canarybit/cc-docs/docs/inspector.md

 As shown in the picture above the attestation flow is as follows:
-1. Data or application owners (relying party) need to get a valid evidence from TEE to make sure it is authentic and trustworthy.
-CBclient uses AMD, Intel, and NVIDIA (based on the used TEE) tools to get an evidence from TEE.
+1. Data or application owners (relying party) need to get a valid evidence from TEE to make sure it is authentic and trustworthy. cb-client uses AMD, Intel, and NVIDIA (based on the used TEE) tools to get an evidence from TEE.
 The attester collects evidence, add nonce, extra data, and optional CSR and sends it to inspetor.
 2. Inspector verifies evidence, nonce and applies policies.
 3. If CSR in included in the request, Inspector sends the CSR to SCEP CA server.
 SCEP CA server verifies the CSR and challenge password and returns a signed certificate.
-4. Inspector sends back attestation results and signed certificate to the CBclient.
+4. Inspector sends back attestation results and signed certificate to the cb-client.
-5. CBclient forwards the attestation results and signed certificate to the relying party.
+5. cb-client forwards the attestation results and signed certificate to the relying party.
 The relying party verifies the attestation results and then decides if it should trust the attester or not to transfer its own data or application to the TEE.

 ## Attestation Policies
 Inspector uses attestation policies to perform tests to the evidence or endorsments during attestation verification.
-Relying party defines these optional attestation policies and the policies will be included in the request to Inspector from CBcleint.
+Relying party defines these optional attestation policies and the policies will be included in the request to Inspector from cb-client.
 By default, Inspector returns an attestation result when no policies have been specified, but if policies are defined, Inspector checks evidnece claims or endorsments against policies.
 Inspector uses OPA which is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets data or application owners to specify policy as code and simple APIs to offload policy decision-making from the software.
 OPA policies are expressed in a high-level declarative language called Rego, for more information about Rego policy language check [the basics](https://www.openpolicyagent.org/docs/latest/policy-language/#the-basics).
 As an example, a policy can compare the kernel or OS version of the VM to determine if they have the defined values and then set the policy result.

 ### Claims